creuy2/Coby-s-BSE_Template_Portfolio/index.md

 - For milestone 2, I completed my code for the robotic arm and it now functions as it should, rotating at the base, moving up and down at the joints, and opening and closing at the claw.
+I imported libraries, which contain codes and commands specifically tailored to allow the servos to function.
 - Something surprising about the project so far was the code.
 It was a lot shorter than I expected, but it was still very complex to me toward the start.
 As each day went on, I started understanding each line of code more and more with help from the internet, reference codes, and my instructor, Josh.
 - A challenge I encountered was the smoothness of the UP/DOWN motion.
 We determined it was a hardware error, but I improved the smoothness as much as I could be adjusting some values in the code like the delay and angles.
 - For my final milestone, I will have my modification complete as well as the documentation.
 I will also have to prepare for demo night and have this portfolio fully completed.